Find out what you need to know about releasing equity from your home in our handy equity release guide.

 Many people are living far longer than previous generations and have more time to make the most of their later years.
 But living longer can put a strain on your finances and your retirement pot may struggle to fund the way of life you’ve worked so hard for.
 Equity release could be a practical way for you to get hold of extra cash.

 If you still have a mortgage, the money you unlock with equity release must go to pay this off first – which means you can enjoy a retirement with no monthly mortgage payments.
 After that, any money left over is yours to spend as you wish.
 Some people want to make life a little easier every day or help finance things they’ve always wanted to do.
-Others decide to give a living inheritance to their family – so they can see the joy it brings during their lifetime.
+Others decide to help their family with a living inheritance – so they can see the joy it brings during their lifetime.

 Here are just a few of the ways you could use the tax-free cash you unlock from your home.